shawcx/debocker/README.md

 Add packages to packages.default or specify an alternat file with --package.
 Empty lines and lines starting with '#' are ignored.

-The default architecture is i386, specify an alternate architecture with --arch.
+Defaults to the system architecture, specify an alternate architecture with --arch.